tavopaz12/tavopaz12/README.md

 # 💫 About Me:
-💻 I am a highly skilled frontend developer with over 2 years <br>of experience using technologies such as React.js, LitElement, <br>JavaScript, HTML5 and CSS3 to create innovative and high <br>quality software solutions.
-My focus is on designing attractive <br>and easy to use user interfaces that enhance the user <br>experience.<br><br>🎶Additionally to my work, I enjoy music and hiking in my <br>free time.
-I am passionate about what I do and always strive<br> to keep up with the latest technology trends and improve my <br>skills and knowledge in the field.<br>
+💻 I am a highly skilled frontend developer with over 2 years of experience using technologies such as React.js, LitElement, JavaScript, HTML5 and CSS3 to create innovative and high quality software solutions.
+My focus is on designing attractive and easy to use user interfaces that enhance the user experience.
+<br>🎶Additionally to my work, I enjoy music and hiking in my free time.
+I am passionate about what I do and always strive to keep up with the latest technology trends and improve my skills and knowledge in the field.

 ## 🌐 Socials: